vaibhavsagar/resume/resume.md

 I have worked on a single-page web application using HTML/CSS(Bootstrap)/JS(AngularJS), a native iOS application using Objective-C, and web software in Python and Java using Flask, Requests, RDFLib, and ZeroMQ.
-I have helped first-year undergraduates learn Haskell and have some familiarity with functional programming concepts.
+I have helped first-year undergraduates learn Haskell and an familiar with functional programming concepts.

 I am comfortable with the Eclipse, WebStorm, and Xcode IDEs and the Vim text